 Good points living without a sofa

-- ✓Less spots, which correct dust
+- ✓Less spots which collect dust